romjanxr/restmart/README.md

-# DRF RESTMart E-Commerce API
+# DRF RestMart E-Commerce API

 This is a RESTful API built using Django Rest Framework (DRF) for an e-commerce system.
 The API provides functionalities for managing products, categories, carts, and orders, along with JWT authentication for user authentication and authorization.